tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/Mediation-analysis.md

 {{% /codeblock %}}

 ## What is Mediation Analysis?
-Imagine I am researching the relationship between income and happiness: X (Income) → Y (happiness).
+Imagine I am researching the relationship between income and happiness: X (Income) → Y (Happiness).
 I could do a regression analysis looking at this direct relationship.

 <p align = "center">
 <img src = "../images/Diagram-1-mechanisms.png" width="300">